squiroga6/Coursera-JHU-DS-Course-Submissions/README.md

 ## Intro to Machine Learning Final Project

-* machine_learning_project.rmd : markdown document with code to generate the html file
+* machine_learning_project2.rmd : markdown document with code to generate the html file

-* machine_learning_project.html : The html output of the final project assignment can be viewed here: https://squiroga6.github.io/machine_learning_project2
+* machine_learning_project2.html : The html output of the final project assignment can be viewed here: https://squiroga6.github.io/machine_learning_project2